 For their visionary and courageous efforts, guided by universal human rights principles, to reform the totalitarian political system in Saudi Arabia.

 Abdullah al-Hamid, Mohammad Fahad al-Qahtani and Waleed Abu al-Khair are three of the most prominent civil and human rights defenders in the history of Saudi Arabia.
-They have stood defiant in their pursuit for reforms in a country where the royal family maintains a tightly controlled monopoly of power.
+They have stood defiant in their pursuit of reforms in a country where the royal family maintains a tightly controlled monopoly of power.
 Eventually, this struggle led to al-Hamid’s untimely death in prison in 2020.

 The three human rights defenders have challenged Saudi Arabia’s totalitarian system through peaceful methods, calling for universal human rights and the establishment of a constitutional monarchy.
 They have also demanded the separation of powers and equality for all, including the abolishment of male guardianship, which deprives women of their most basic rights.
-As a consequence of their courageous struggle for a more pluralistic and democratic society, the three men were sentenced to between 10 and 15 years’ imprisonment.
+As a consequence of their courageous struggle for a more pluralistic and democratic society, the three men were sentenced to between 10 and 15 years of imprisonment.

 While serving an 11-year prison sentence, al-Hamid passed away from an untreated heart condition on April 24, 2020.
 Al-Qahtani and Abu al-Khair remain in prison to this day, however, they are just as committed to reforming Saudi Arabia as ever before.

 Civil and human rights defenders Abdullah al-Hamid, Mohammad Fahad al-Qahtani, and Waleed Abu al-Khair have peacefully pushed for reforming the totalitarian system in Saudi Arabia.
 Their courage, vision and inclusive approach to shaping a positive future for their home country have been – and continue to be – a great source of inspiration for many people in Saudi Arabia and the wider Gulf region.